Cities where rents have increased the most - NewsBreak

 Read on to see if your city is experiencing a surge in rental prices.

-You may also like: Best places to raise a family in the Midwest
+You may also want to know: Interstate highways with the most fatalities

 #10.
 Raleigh, North Carolina